My relationship as an artist to place has become increasingly self conscious and complex. It is exploratory and at times celebratory.

 In the 1980s and early 1990s, Florence almost replaced Wales as a key place for me.

-Upon moving to Swansea nearly twenty-five years ago, in the autumn of 1993, it immediately became significant.
+Upon moving to Swansea twenty-five years ago, in the autumn of 1993, it immediately became significant.
 I spent my first year living in the house where Dylan Thomas was born and raised.

 The threat of the destruction of the original stone pavement outside the poet’s Cwmdonkin home stimulated me to mount a successful campaign to save it and to produce a set of small- and large-scale, location-specific images.
 These employed a variety of imaging media including crayon, watercolour, photocollage and acrylic.